JatinKhare/DSP-2020-JK/WEEK- 02/README.md

 <br/>

 # *1. PPG Signal and Sensor*
 With each cardiac cycle the heart pumps blood to the periphery.
-Even though this pressure pulse is somewhat damped by the time it reaches the skin, it is enough to distend the arteries and arterioles in the subcutaneous tissue.
+Even though this pressure pulse is somewhat damped by the time it reaches the skin, it is enough to distend the arteries and arterioles in the tissues.

 <img src="gifs\giff.gif" width="500" height="300">
+[Souce: wiki]

 The change in volume caused by the pressure pulse is detected by illuminating the skin with the light from a light-emitting diode (LED) and then measuring the amount of light either transmitted or reflected to a photodiode
 <br/>

 <img src="gifs\ppg_dia.jpg" width="350" height="300">
+[Souce: wiki]

 # *2. Moving Averare filtering of ppg signal*
 The moving average filter is a simple Low Pass FIR (Finite Impulse Response).
 It takes some samples of input and takes the mean of those to produce a single output.
 As the length of the filter increases, the smoothness of the output increases.